 - a place for the treatment of mental disease, drug addicts or alcoholics

 Rates and/or benefits are based on the attained age of the Insured Person and increase as you enter each new age category.
 Rates and/or benefits may be changed on a class basis.

 It's So Easy To Enroll in the CHAMPVA SUPPLEMENT Enrollment Form

-The Plan is currently not available in CO, ME, MT, NH, NV, OR, SD, WA, VT.
+The Plan is currently not available in ME, MT, NH, OR, WA.